abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-3.md

  8       1       0       0       0       0       0       1       1       1
  9       1       0       1       0       0       1       1       1       1

-If the value of the combination of a particular digit and a particular cell index is set to 1, the digit is a possibility in the cell, else it is not.
+If the value of the intersection of a particular digit and a particular cell index in the table is set to 1, then the digit is a possibility in the cell, else it is not.
+Here's the code:

 ```haskell
 cellIndicesList :: [Cell] -> [Data.Word.Word16]